keboola/connection-docs/management/jobs/index.md

 ![Screenshot - Storage Job Detail](/management/jobs/storage-jobs-detail.png)

-Clicking **File ID** will take you to the **File Uploads** tab in **Storage**, where all data pushed into your KBC project are stored.
+Clicking **File ID** will take you to the **File Uploads** tab in **Storage**, where all data pushed into your KBC project is stored.
 You can download the data and import it into other tables, or you can revert to an older table version.

 {: .image-popup}